Discover Montenegro — a small, stunning, high-potential European country on the Adriatic coast

 Budva

-The Budva Riviera is Montenegro’s busiest tourist corridor — a blend of historic centres, sandy beaches and energetic summer rentals.
-Good for short-term holiday rental plays and mid-to-high-end apartment purchases.
-Prices vary widely between central Budva, Sveti Stefan environs and quieter coves; coastal scarcity supports strong seasonal yields.
+The Budva Riviera is Montenegro's busiest tourist corridor — a blend of historic centers, sandy beaches, and energetic summer rentals.
+It's ideal for short-term holiday rentals and mid- to high-end apartment purchases.
+Prices vary widely between central Budva, the Sveti Stefan area, and quieter coves; coastal scarcity supports strong seasonal yields.

 Tivat & Porto Montenegro

-Tivat, and especially Porto Montenegro, is the country’s luxury marina hub — world-class berthing, branded retail, fine dining and high-end residential inventory.
-Properties here attract wealthy short-term renters and yacht owners, often delivering premium per-square-metre prices and stable demand.
+Tivat, and especially Porto Montenegro, is the country's luxury marina hub — world-class berthing, branded retail, fine dining, and high-end residential inventory.
+Properties here attract wealthy short-term renters and yacht owners, often delivering premium per-square-meter prices and stable demand.

 Lustica Bay

-A major master-planned resort development combining residences, marinas, hospitality and green space.
-Luštica Bay is positioned as an integrated coastal town with long-term infrastructure plans — attractive to buyers who want resort lifestyle, longer-term capital growth and a mature community.
+A major master-planned resort development combining residences, marinas, hospitality, and green space.
+Luštica Bay is positioned as an integrated coastal town with long-term infrastructure plans — attractive to buyers who want a resort lifestyle, long-term capital growth, and a mature community.

 Portonovi